ctripcorp/SQLlin/README.md

 SQLlin has two major parts: _sqllin-dsl_ and _sqllin-driver_.
 The _sqllin-driver_ is a common multiplatform SQLite low-level API, most of the time it is not recommended to use it directly.
 The _sqllin-dsl_ is the SQL statements DSL implementation and based on _sqllin-driver_.

-The _sqllin-processor_ uses KSP to process annotations and generate codes for use with _sqllin-dsl_.
+The _sqllin-processor_ uses KSP to process annotations and generate code for use with _sqllin-dsl_.

 You can learn how to use _sqllin-dsl_ in these documentations: